An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Results

-Figure~\ref{fig:slices} gives a visual representation of the results of our simulations, contrasting runs with $\tau_{\rm a}=0.01,$ 0.1 and 1.0 for several key values of $\zeta$ and Mach number.
-Here we see that, in the compressively-driven simulations, the runs with longer correlation times contain large voids, whose prominence increases with increasing $\tau_{\rm a}.$ As discussed in \cite{Paper2}, these are regions in which $\nabla \cdot \mathbf a$ is positive and accelerated expansions are sustained over a significant period of time.
+Figure~\ref{fig:slices} gives a visual representation of the results of our simulations, contrasting runs with $\tau_{\rm a}=0.01,$ 0.1, and 1.0 for several key values of $\zeta$ and Mach number.
+Here, we see that, in the compressively-driven simulations, the runs with longer correlation times contain large voids, whose prominence increases with increasing $\tau_{\rm a}.$ As discussed in \cite{Paper2}, these are regions in which $\nabla \cdot \mathbf a$ is positive and accelerated expansions are sustained over a significant period of time.
 This results in large, expanding regions, ringed by shocks of swept-up material.

 One consequence of these expanding voids is that underdense regions tend to have larger velocities than denser regions.
-This means that the ratio of mass-weighted and volume-weighted Mach numbers $M_{\rm M}/M_{\rm V}$ decreases significantly as $\tau_{\rm a}$ increases, as can be seen in Table \ref{tab:runsC}.
+This means that the ratio of mass-weighted and volume-weighted Mach numbers $M_{\rm M}/M_{\rm V}$ decreases from $\approx 1$ to $\lesssim 0.5$ as $\lambda_{\rm a}$ increases from $\approx -3$ to $\approx 3$, as can be seen in Table \ref{tab:runsC}.

 As these voids are a direct result of $\nabla \cdot \mathbf a,$ their impact becomes weaker in the mixed driving $\zeta=0.3$ simulations, which display only minor changes at large $\tau_{\rm a}$ values.
-Similarly, while $M_{\rm M}/M_{\rm V}$ decreases in these runs as $\tau_{\rm a}$ increases, the effect is much less than in the compressive case.
+Similarly, while $M_{\rm M}/M_{\rm V}$ generally decreases in these runs as $\tau_{\rm a}$ increases, the effect is much less than in the compressive case.

 Finally, in the solenoidal case, $\nabla \cdot \mathbf a= 0.$ This means that the driving force does not directly influence the divergence $\nabla \cdot {\mathbf v},$ and hence does not directly change the density distribution.
-Instead, the accelerations cause compressions and expansions only indirectly through nonlinear interactions, which lead to the formation of shocks.f Thus, the distribution of $s$ shows no detectable dependence on $\tau_{\rm a},$ and, likewise, $\tau_{\rm a}$ has little effect on the relation between the mass and volume-weighted Mach numbers.
+Instead, the accelerations cause compressions and expansions only indirectly through nonlinear interactions, which lead to the formation of shocks.
+Thus, the distribution of $s$ shows no detectable dependence on $\tau_{\rm a},$ and, likewise, $\tau_{\rm a}$ has little effect on the relation between the mass and volume-weighted Mach numbers.